Joey Meneses Player Props: Nationals vs. Angels

 Joey Meneses At The Plate

-- Meneses has driven in a run in one game this season.
+- Meneses has driven in a run in one game this year.

-- He has scored a run in four of nine games so far this season.
+- He has scored in four games this year (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.